 Let’s imagine that Amazon opens a brick and mortar bookstore.
 That’s not so far-fetched.
 The e-commerce giant just put an investment in creating a bookstore into their recently announced bid to acquire Whole Foods.
 Amazon is committed to growing this new industry of digital bookselling.

 Will traditional booksellers be able to hold their own?
 Yes.
 Amazon’s ability to produce and sell physical books over-delivers on the traditional brick and mortar bookstore experience.

 Amazon has an entire website dedicated to its first-ever brick-and-mortar bookstores.
 From the product listing pages, Amazon displays what their physical bookstore inventory looks like.

-Amazon’s virtual bookstore has been equally impressive, but there’s no way for anyone to physically visit one of these stores.
+Amazon’s virtual bookstore has been equally impressive.
+It is no surprise with the availability of book scanning service(s) and other e-book creation technologies, but there’s no way for anyone to physically visit one of these stores.

 The Value of Print

 To be fair, newspapers have produced content for centuries, but there is a reason why the business of print is seeing a decline.
 Traditional print media has been in decline for the past decade, while digital media has expanded.

 While there are plenty of people who tell the public that the future is digital, newspapers and magazines have struggled to stay relevant in the digital age.
 The reason?
 The digital transition has not allowed for the creation of digital versions of print magazines and newspapers, which has hurt the readership of print.
 The demand for print content has diminished, while demand for digital media has increased.